mertfozzy/Arduino-Equalizer-Vumeter/README.md

 # Arduino-Equalizer-Vumeter

-n Arduino project, can detect sounds and make animations according to sounds, with leds..
+an Arduino project, can detect sounds and make animations according to sounds, with leds..